cristobal/lite-classnames/README.md

 ### Will you accept feature requests?

-Most likely no. If you don't like the opinionated approach of this library, there are many other classnames libraries available:
+Most likely no. If you don't like the opinionated approach of this library, you can always use the original [classnames](https://www.npmjs.com/package/classnames) library or other alternative libraries that are available such as:

 - [clsx](https://www.npmjs.com/package/clsx)
 - [classcat](https://www.npmjs.com/package/classcat)